andrejgoncalves/nfts/README.md

 # NFTs - markeplaces project

-Hypothesis testing: H0 - buying in solana (SOL) is more profitable than using ethereum (ETH)

 Step1:
-extract data from "top market valued NFTs" - last 30days; datasource =  opensea and solsea

-Data from solsea extracted using selenium
-Data from opensea extracted via API
+select datasource for solana and ethereum networks (solsea and opensea)

 Step2:
-check growth and cross reference with token valuation (in terms of USD)
+extract data for the NFTs with highst voilume - last 30days

+- data from solsea extracted using selenium
+- data from opensea extracted via API

+Step2:
+clean data and compare both dataframes

+Step3:
+check value of both tokens and perform hypothesis testing:
+  H0 - buying in solana (SOL) is more profitable than using ethereum (ETH) H1 - buying in solana (SOL) is less profitable than using ethereum (ETH)